brandonkearby/kafka-monitoring-tool/README.md

 _curl -X GET http://localhost:8080/kafka/offset_

 ## Configuration (config commands)
-The application can also be passed a yml file as a configuration file, instead of passing the zookeeper urls on the command line.
+The application can also be passed a yml file as a configuration file, instead of passing the bootstrap host on the command line.
 Default.yml file is available in the project.
 The way you start the project with yml file is like this:

 _java -jar kafka-monitoring-tool-0.0.2.jar server default.yml_